Am I Paying Too Much Real Estate Tax on my Delaware County Residencial Property

 If a property is subject to an interim assessment, a property owner will receive an “Interim Real Estate Assessment Notice.”
 This Notice will inform the property owner of the old assessment and new assessment.
 The bottom portion of the Notice contains an APPEAL REQUEST FORM.
 In order to perfect an appeal of an Interim Assessment, the property owner must return the bottom portion of the Interim Notice to the Assessment Office to request receipt of an Appeal Application within forty (40) days of the date of notification of the assessment change.
 The appeal date will be noted on the Interim Real Estate Assessment Appeal Notice at the top right and bottom right or this notice.

-To file either an interim or annual appeal, contact Gregory J. Spadea at the Law Offices of Spadea & Associates, LLC in Ridley Park, Pennsylvania at 610-521-0604.
+To file either an interim or annual appeal, contact Gregory J. Spadea at the Law Offices of Spadea & Associates, LLC in Folsom, Pennsylvania at 610-521-0604.

 Understanding The Tax Rules Relating to Personal Use of Vacation Homes